ko-ko-lo/figma-color-exporter/README.md

 _A simple tool to export Figma color collections to SCSS, CSS, or JSON._

+For more details about the development process, visit the [Portfolio Page](https://creativejourney.dev/projects/figma-plugin-hexify).

-Hexify is a Figma plugin built to streamline the process of converting color collections into code.
+Hexify is a Figma Plugin built to streamline the process of converting Color Collections into Code.
 It eliminates the repetitive task of manually copying colors by letting you export collections directly from Figma in a SCSS, CSS or JSON format.

 ![hexify-teaser](https://github.com/user-attachments/assets/4e03aca0-ee79-4d14-8120-c78f5b220e4e)